How it works

-Once your dental provider determines that Invisalign is right for your needs, he or she will develop a detailed treatment plan from which your bespoke, virtually invisible aligners will be made to order.
+Once your dental practice determines that Invisalign is right for your needs, he or she will develop a detailed treatment plan from which your bespoke, virtually invisible aligners will be made to order.

 Take a look at the simple steps you and your dentist or orthodontist will take together on the journey towards your brand-new smile.

-During the initial consultation, your dental provider will discuss the issues you have with your teeth and explore what kind of results you're hoping to achieve.
+During the initial consultation, your dental practice will discuss the issues you have with your teeth and explore what kind of results you're hoping to achieve.
 If Invisalign is suitable for you, a treatment plan will be mapped out with your goals in mind.
-Your dental provider will take impressions of your teeth and will send these to the Invisalign laboratories for processing.
+Your dental practice will take impressions of your teeth and will send these to the Invisalign laboratories for processing.